bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 Use `keyExpression(...)` when the standard helpers are not enough.
 It returns a descriptor key expression with origin information and an xpub from the device.

-Many hardware wallets need to register non-standard policies before they can display addresses or sign. `registerPolicy(...)` stores what the device returns in the session store.
-If registration is not needed, or the policy is already known, the helper skips the extra device step when possible.
+Many hardware wallets need to register non-standard policies before they can display addresses or sign. `registerPolicy(...)` mutates `session.store` as usual and returns only transient operation metadata; it does not add that metadata to the store.

+For a non-standard BitBox policy, `wasPolicyStoredOnDevice` is `true` when the device reported that the policy was already stored, or `false` when it reported that registration was needed and this call completed it.
+Standard policies return `undefined`.
+Ledger always returns `undefined` because its reusable policy ID/HMAC is an app-owned receipt, not a query of persistent device state;
+a locally cached Ledger receipt is not reported as `true`.

 ## Sign And Finalize